benjamin-elusers/Motifhound/README.md

 ## Parallel version

 DALEL is a more recent algorithm based on the same principles as MotifHound.
 DALEL can be tested online as a [webserver](http://michnick.bcm.umontreal.ca/dalel/Server/Index.aspx).
-The source code is also available
+The source code is also available for Windows.

+It can also be adapted if you have a negative and positive sets of sequence.
+DALEL inspects degenerate positions to find the combination of most frequent amino-acids.

 To cite DALEL:
-Kelil A, Dubreuil B, Levy ED, Michnick SW.
+>Kelil A, Dubreuil B, Levy ED, Michnick SW.
-Exhaustive search of linear information encoding protein-peptide recognition.
+>Exhaustive search of linear information encoding protein-peptide recognition.
-PLoS Comput Biol.
+>PLoS Comput Biol.
 2017 Apr 20;13(4):e1005499. doi: 10.1371/journal.pcbi.1005499.
 PMID: 28426660; PMCID: PMC5417721.

 ## License